On the Capacity of Channels with Timing Synchronization Errors: Channels with Deletions and Replications

 \section{Channels with Deletions and Replications}

 Although the bounds in the previous section provide us some idea of the achievable information rates for the BDC and the BRC, they do not generalize in a straightforward manner for an SEC with both deletions and replications\footnote{It is possible to obtain, albeit with a lot more effort than in the cases of the BDC or the BRC, the lower bound $D_2^{\mathcal{X}}$ for a first-order Markov input process for a DRC.
 We shall omit this here.}.
-In order to obtain bounds when both deletions and replications are present, we take a different approach.
+In order to obtain bounds when both deletions and replications are present, we take a different approach. {We attempt to approximate the achievable rates on the DRC by judiciously constructing a sequence of finite-state channels for which methods of optimizing input distributions are known.
+In the next two subsections, we highlight the general approach and discuss its advantages and limitations.}